cdn1864257-crypto/LuxioRectify/replit.md

 # Luxio - Premium E-Commerce Platform

 ## Overview
-Luxio is a static e-commerce platform built with React and TypeScript, designed for selling premium electronics (smartphones, smartwatches, sneakers, smart home gadgets, and urban mobility devices).
+Luxio is a static e-commerce platform built with React and TypeScript for selling premium electronics (smartphones, smartwatches, sneakers, smart home gadgets, and urban mobility devices).
 It features a modern design, client-side architecture with Firebase authentication, and external payment processing, operating without server-side dependencies.
 The project aims to provide a robust e-commerce experience with a focus on modern UI/UX and comprehensive product variant management, with a business vision to capture a significant market share in premium electronics e-commerce.

 ## User Preferences
 Preferred communication style: Simple, everyday language.